notebookPowerTools/vscode-kusto/README.md

 This extension is still in preview and a very early build with a long way to go before it is ready for day to day use.
 * Limited to VS Code Insiders
 * Launch VS Code with the following command line `code --enable-proposed-api=donjayamanne.kusto`
-* Authenticating (against Kustos clusters) is not the best experience.

 # Authentication
 * When running a cell you'll be prompted to entre the cluster name & default database.
-* Unfortunately you'll need to authenticate every execution, unless you manually generate an auth token using the following CLI:
+* You'll also be prompted to authenticate against Microsoft, if not provided, then you'll need to manually provide an Auth token
-    `az account get-access-token --resource https://<Cluster Name>.kusto.windows.net`
+    * Use the following CLI to generate an Auth Token `az account get-access-token --resource https://<Cluster Name>.kusto.windows.net`

-* Please note, this is temporary and there are plans for better (persistent) authentication mechanisms.
+# Roadmap
+* Support more charts
+* Ability to lock cells (preserve the results and ensure its never lost)
+* Better code completion, syntax highlighting

 # License